jugshaurya/showcase/mdx-blogs/cpp.md

 ## Struct vs class

 - Use Struct to bundle multiple items together.
-- everything is `public by default in struct` and `private by default in class`.Else everything is same!
+- everything is `public by default in struct` and `private by default in class`.Else everything is the same!
-- when in hurry use struct like pair(why? becoz, default public).
+- when in a hurry use struct like pair(why? because, the default public).

   ```cpp
   struct Pair{